 How can I take care of my child?

 - Diet.
 The most important thing for your child to have in the first 3 days after surgery is liquids.
 This will help lessen problems with fever, constipation, and healing.
 Make an effort to give your child a drink (2 or 3 ounces) every hour during waking hours for the first 2 days after surgery.
 Soft drinks, fruit juice nectars, Jell-O, custard, Popsicles, or Gatorade are good choices.
 Frequent small feedings of soft foods and cool liquids usually are most comfortable.
 As your child’s appetite gets better, encourage him to eat solid foods.
 There are no limits to the foods you may give your child, except chips or popcorn.
 You can’t hurt the throat by giving your child the wrong foods.
 Let your child have his favorite foods.
 Your child may use a straw for thin liquids after surgery until his throat is completely healed.
-This may increase the risk of bleeding.
 Your child may feel sick to his stomach, throw up, or feel tired and cranky after surgery.
 This should get better within a few hours.
-Occasionally, nausea and vomiting is due to the codeine in the pain medication.

 - Fever Medicines.
 It is normal for children to run a fever between 99°F (37°C) and 102°F (39°C) for the first few days after surgery.
 The fever will be worse if your child doesn’t drink enough liquids and becomes dehydrated.
 Give Motrin for the fever.
 Do not give acetaminophen in addition to the prescription pain medicine as it already contains acetaminophen.